MS-Qamarul/TOS_SF_Data_Processing/README.md

 Run the first python file and select the Excel file you want to process

 ### Step 2
-Manual inser the relevant pivot tables in the Check sheet
+Manual insert the relevant pivot tables in the Check sheet

 ### Step 3
 Manual edit the CSV tabs in the Excel file, upload the CSVs with Data Loader and paste all relevant info into the Mappings tab